ClothTiger/yt-low-view-hider/README.md

 # yt-low-view-hider
-Hide YT vids with a low view count
+Violent Monkey script Hide YT vids with a low view count Made for Brave - no clue if it works for other browsers (but why would you use another one?!)